placenamehere/patternlab/README.md

 **Please note:** If you find that content sync is not working properly please make sure your browser [supports WebSockets](http://caniuse.com/websockets).

-### 3. Sync Pattern Browsing Across Multiple Tabs or Browsers
+### Sync Pattern Browsing Across Multiple Tabs or Browsers

-If you want to test a pattern in multiple tabs or browsers without refreshing them all or having to navigate to new patterns in each simply use Pattern Labs navigation sync feature.
+If you want to test a pattern in multiple tabs or browsers without refreshing them all or having to navigate to new patterns in each simply use Pattern Lab's navigation sync feature.
 Any browser or tab should control all of the browsers or tabs.
 To turn this feature on do the following:

 1. Open `scripts/php`
 2. Double-click `startNavSyncServer.command`